 Frequently Asked Questions

 AirAvant Medical has succeeded in creating a revolutionary sleep apnea therapy device.
 With such a revolutionary device, there are often many questions.
-Please see some common questions and answers below.
-If you have a specific question, please use the contact form at the bottom of the page, and we will respond to you directly.
+Read some of the answers to frequently asked questions about the Bongo Rx below.
+If you have a specific question, please contact us and we will respond to you directly.

 Is the Bongo Rx FDA cleared?

-Yes, the Bongo Rx is FDA cleared for use in the treatment of mild to moderate obstructive sleep apnea (OSA).
+Yes, the Bongo Rx has been reviewed and cleared by the U.S. Food and Drug Administration (FDA) for use in the treatment of mild to moderate obstructive sleep apnea (OSA).

 Has the Bongo Rx been clinically tested?

-Yes, clinical testing was conducted to demonstrate the safety and effectiveness of the Bongo Rx for treating mild to moderate obstructive sleep apnea (OSA).
-In clinical testing, the results demonstrated that the Apnea-Hypopnea Index (AHI) was significantly reduced with the Bongo Rx compared to the baseline diagnostic.
+Yes, clinical testing was conducted to demonstrate the safety and effectiveness of the Bongo Rx and testing was reviewed by the FDA.
+Results demonstrated that the Apnea-Hypopnea Index (AHI) was significantly reduced while using the Bongo Rx compared to the patients’ baseline diagnostic.
 There were no serious adverse events.

 Will I need a prescription for the Bongo Rx?